 RECBC and the UBC Sauder School of Business, Real Estate Division are not affiliated with any external tutorial classes.
 These services are not monitored and RECBC and the UBC Sauder School of Business, Real Estate Division cannot be responsible for any information provided by these individuals or companies.

 External tutorial companies regularly make false claims, such as “only 30% of students pass the exam” or “we’ll guarantee that you will pass the exam” so that you will spend your money with them.
 Remember, there are no guarantees and the UBC Sauder School of Business, Real Estate Division works with all students to provide every opportunity for success.

 Make sure you understand all the information that is required as part of the Application for Representative, Associate, or Managing Broker Licensing form.Application for Representative, Associate or Managing Broker Licence form

 Make sure you understand all the information that is required as part of the Application for Representative, Associate or Managing Broker Licence form.

 Begin talking to real estate brokerages to find the brokerage that is the right fit for you and to make arrangements to join the brokerage when you are licenced.
 Your licence application must be signed by the managing broker of a real estate brokerage in BC that is prepared to engage you.

-If you have concerns about your eligibility for licensing, review RECBC’s Good Reputation Guidelines.
+If you have concerns about your eligibility for licensing, review RECBC’s Good Reputation, Suitability and Fitness Guidelines.
 If you still have questions, you may wish to seek legal advice.